jameskimmel/InvoiceNinja-V5-on-Ubuntu/installation.md

 ```
 save and exit

-If php8.1 is not the used php version anymore, you need to check the FastCGI socket path.
-As of march 2022, Ubuntu still uses php8.1 and you don't need to change anything.
-This config listenes to all server names (because it will be put behind a proxy) but you can set a
+This config example listenes to all server names (because it will be put behind a proxy) but you can set a
-server name instead of "_"
+server name instead of "_".
+For example you could use ninja.yourdomain.com

 Check if syntax of your file is ok
 ```bash